tatarenstas/Recognition-of-handwritten-digits/README.md

 # Recognition-of-handwritten-digits
-Recognition of handwritten numbers on Python
+Recognition of handwritten numbers on Python (Tensorflow)